wordslab-org/wordslab-website/docs/installation.md

     === "Linux"

-        - GPU sharing between host and guest OS **not supported**
+        - GPU sharing between host and guest OS on Linux is **not supported**

     === "macOS"

-        - GPU sharing between host and guest OS **not supported**
+        - GPU sharing between host and guest OS on macOS is **not supported**

 ## Installation instructions

-You can find the wordslab releases
+You can find the changelog for all wordslab manager releases in the Github repository: [https://github.com/wordslab-org/wordslab/releases](https://github.com/wordslab-org/wordslab/releases).

-!!!
-Installation commands
+To download and install wordslab manager, open a terminal and copy the installation commands below.

+!!! example "Installation commands"

     === "Windows"